Thoughts and Tips for Reviews

-- When reviewing hotels or other places to stay, their breakfast menus must offer more than just cornflakes.
+- When reviewing hotels or other places to stay, their breakfast menus should offer more than just cornflakes.
 At least one alternative milk option and bread made without milk or milk powder should be available.
 Preferably fresh fruits and juices.
-If it is a vegan place to stay, breakfast should be prepared without margarine or tropical fats.
+If it is a vegan place to stay, breakfast should have options without margarine or tropical fats.

 For places to shop

 - Fresh farmers’ markets, whole food stores, and other shops must offer a wide variety of fresh seasonal vegetables and fruits as well as convenience products with as few ingredients as possible.